alephium/www/src/content/news/Builders-Highlights-1-Sezame-Wallet-ddb4aeb61881/index.md

 _Disclaimer: While Alephium is happy to support a growing developer community, it would like to make it clear that it does not endorse, audit, or review any software presented in this series, and encourages all users to make informed decisions and take personal responsibility for their actions._

-The second builder in the series is the <a href="https://twitter.com/SesameWallet" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/SesameWallet" rel="noopener" target="_blank">Sezame team</a>, the developers behind the <a href="https://sezame.app/" class="markup--anchor markup--p-anchor" data-href="https://sezame.app/" rel="noopener" target="_blank">Sezame mobile wallet</a>, available on the <a href="https://play.google.com/store/apps/details?id=org.maze2.sezamewallet" class="markup--anchor markup--p-anchor" data-href="https://play.google.com/store/apps/details?id=org.maze2.sezamewallet" rel="noopener" target="_blank">Google Play store</a> and <a href="https://apps.apple.com/us/app/sezame-wallet/id1618252953" class="markup--anchor markup--p-anchor" data-href="https://apps.apple.com/us/app/sezame-wallet/id1618252953" rel="noopener" target="_blank">App Store</a>:
+The second builder in the series is the <a href="https://twitter.com/SesameWallet" data-href="https://twitter.com/SesameWallet">Sezame team</a>, the developers behind the <a href="https://sezame.app/" data-href="https://sezame.app/">Sezame mobile wallet</a>, available on the <a href="https://play.google.com/store/apps/details?id=org.maze2.sezamewallet" data-href="https://play.google.com/store/apps/details?id=org.maze2.sezamewallet">Google Play store</a> and <a href="https://apps.apple.com/us/app/sezame-wallet/id1618252953" data-href="https://apps.apple.com/us/app/sezame-wallet/id1618252953">App Store</a>:

 ### Tell us a little bit about your project.
 What is it, what does it, and how does it interact with the Alephium blockchain?